The Spirit of God living, working, breathing in and through the life of a women will always be producing new fruit.

 2. I want to always lean in the direction of faith at every curve in my path--to believe in Him, always, and honor him with a heart of faith.

-4. I want to be humble, gentle, and gracious--redeeming the lost, healing the broken hearted--and bring this spirit into my relationships.
+4. I want to be humble, gentle, and gracious--redeeming the lost, healing the broken-hearted, and bringing this spirit into my relationships.